Within Western Australia, workers in specific roles within the timber industry are required to possess a valid timber workers registration.

 Again, once you have been certified under Australia’s national training scheme, you must ensure a copy of the competency certificate is submitted with your application.

 Registration as a timber worker forms part of FPC’s Integrated Forest Management System (IFMS).
-All staff working for or on behalf of FPC are required to complete two online e-Learning IFMS awareness modules.
+All staff working for or on behalf of FPC are required to complete online e-Learning modules.

-Step 1: Request a login to complete the two online e-Learning IFMS awareness modules
+Step 1: Request a login required to complete mandatory online eLearning modules

-Logins can be requested from Rita Gossage by emailing email@example.com.
+Logins can be requested by emailing firstname.lastname@example.org.
 When requesting a login, please include the following information:

 - Your full name